-Greece has been a coronavirus success — but will be hit economically anyway
+Greece has been a coronavirus success, but it will be hit economically anyway

 A recent Organization for Economic Cooperation and Development report, looking at the impact of lockdowns on more than 40 advanced countries, predicted Greece would face the sharpest economic hit.

 The tourism sector accounts for an estimated 25 percent of the Greek workforce — more than a million jobs.
 Right now, all of that is on ice.
-And while Greeks expect their country will eventually be able pitch itself as a relatively safe destination, it is unclear whether global travel restrictions will allow foreigners to vacation as easily as they used to.
+And while Greeks expect that their country will eventually be able to pitch itself as a relatively safe destination, it is unclear when global travel restrictions will allow foreigners to vacation as easily as they used to.

 Miltos Palatzas, 29, from Kozani, a town in northern Greece, had studied accounting when the financial crisis started unfolding but then moved into hospitality and is now managing a restaurant at a luxury hotel.